OpenRCT2/OpenRCT2/distribution/scripting.md

 > Can plugins persist data across multiple OpenRCT2 instances?

-Yes, use `context.sharedStorage` to read or write data to an external JSON file: `plugin.store.json` in the OpenRCT2 suer directory.
+Yes, use `context.sharedStorage` to read or write data to an external JSON file: `plugin.store.json` in the OpenRCT2 user directory.
 It is recommended that you namespace all your plugin's data under a common name.

 ```js
 var h = context.sharedStorage.get('IntelOrca.MagicLift.Height');